the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-comms.md

 (cl-inclusive-events-comms-plain-language-resources)=
 #### Resources for Writing in Plain Language
-The Office for National Statistics in the UK has [published a short guide on writing with Plain Language](https://service-manual.ons.gov.uk/content/writing-for-users/plain-language), and there are online tools such as the [Hemingway App](https://hemingwayapp.com/) which gives you feedback on your writing to make it clearer.
+The Office for National Statistics in the UK has [published a short guide on writing with Plain Language](https://service-manual.ons.gov.uk/content/writing-for-users/plain-language), and there are online tools such as the [Hemingway App](https://hemingwayapp.com/) which give you feedback on your writing to make it clearer.
 If you have a Microsoft Word account, there is also a feature (and [instructions on how to use it](https://support.microsoft.com/en-us/office/get-your-document-s-readability-and-level-statistics-85b4969e-e80a-4777-8dd3-f7fc3c8b3fd2?ui=en-us&rs=en-us&ad=us#__toc342546555)) which provides the reading level of your document's content.

 (cl-inclusive-events-comms-plain-language-summaries)=